|Nutrition Facts (per serving)|

-Soak the vermicelli in water for 15 minutes.
+Soak the vermicelli in water for 15 minutes to soften.
 Drain in a strainer and leave to one side.

-Add onions and garlic and cook until fragrant.
-Stir in the vermicelli, and cook until it softens slightly.
+Add the onion and garlic and cook until fragrant.

-Cook until the vegetables soften, then season with sugar, oyster sauce, fish sauce, and pepper.
+Stir-fry until the vegetables and noodles soften slightly, then season with the oyster sauce, fish sauce, sugar, and pepper.

 This dish is easier to make in a wok, but a large, deep skillet will work in a pinch.